hideya/langchain-google-genai-ex/README.md

 - **Property validation** - filters `required` fields that don't exist in `properties`
 - **Format compatibility** - removes unsupported JSON Schema formats and keywords
 - **Nested structure handling** - recursively processes complex object hierarchies

+### Known Limitations
+- **Unresolved references:** If a schema points to `$ref` definitions that aren't available, they're simplified to a generic object.
+- **Tuple-style arrays:** For schemas that define arrays with position-specific types, only the first item is used.
+- **Enums and formats:** Only string enums and a small set of formats are kept; others are dropped.
+- **Complex combinations:** `oneOf`/`allOf` are simplified, which may loosen or slightly change validation rules.

+These adjustments keep most MCP tools working, but rare edge cases could behave differently from the original schema.

 ## API Reference